Lurk/cloudinary_rs/readme.md

 assert_eq!(image.to_string(), "https://res.cloudinary.com/test/image/upload/path/name.png");
 ```

-## Get a list of all images with a given tag
+## Get a list of all assets with a given tag
 ```rust
 use cloudinary::tags::get_tags;
 let tags = get_tags("cloud_name".into(), "tag_name".into()).await;